komlenic/hexclockhp/README.txt

 Hex Clock Homepage

-A simple browser homepage experiment interpreting time as hex color codes.
+A simple browser homepage experiment that interprets time as hex color codes.